 Norfolk Southern Corp. was created as a new holding company to acquire Norfolk & Western Railway and Southern Railway, effected June 1, 1982.
-Full merger effected Dec.
-31, 1990, as N&W became a subsidiary of Southern, and Southern changed its name to Norfolk Southern Railway.
+Full merger went into effect on Dec.
+31, 1990, as the N&W became a subsidiary of the Southern, and the latter changed its name to Norfolk Southern Railway.
+Here, from both the N&W and Southern combined, is a genealogy of the well-known railroads that make up today’s NS system.

 Conrail (Consolidated Rail Corporation)